MercaderLabAnatomy/PUB_Botos_et_al_2022/Cytoscape2Shiny/ora_to_cytoscape_to_shiny.md

                  readable = T)				#readable so translated entrez ids back to gene symbols`

 * With the result create another dataframe which contains only the statistical significant if interested following a the next structure:
-	+ Symbol\tDescription\tSample1\tSample2\tSample3\tSamplen(counts values for the samples)
+	+ `Symbol Description Sample1 Sample2 Sample3 Samplen(counts values for the samples)`
-	+ GO:ID\tDescription\tp.Val\tFDR\tPhenotype(optional)\tGenes(involved in the GO:ID)
+	+ `GO:ID Description  p.Val FDR  Phenotype(optional) Genes(involved in the GO:ID)`
 * With the previous table we can upload the data to Cytoscape after having installed the EnrichmentMap plugin.
-* Next step in our situation as we downloaded only the GO:BP annotation we need to retrieve all the GO:IDs and from their respective database, follow baderlab enrichmentmap gene sets respective date GO:BP in our case without infered GO:BP [link](http://download.baderlab.org/EM_Genesets/August_03_2022/Mouse/symbol/).
+* Next step in our situation as we downloaded only the GO\:BP annotation we need to retrieve all the GO\:IDs and from their respective database, follow baderlab enrichmentmap gene sets respective date GO\:BP in our case without infered GO\:BP [link](http://download.baderlab.org/EM_Genesets/August_03_2022/Mouse/symbol/).
 * With this information we could create our first network in EnrichmentMap.

 * Next point would be having installed AutoAnnotate in the Cytoscape apps.